Greece in the Eurovision Song Contest 2019: Background

-The Greek national broadcaster, Hellenic Broadcasting Corporation (ERT), broadcasts the event within Greece and organises the selection process for the nation's entry.
-ERT had been in charge of Greece's participation in the contest since their debut in 1974 until 2013 when the broadcaster was shutdown by a government directive and replaced firstly with the interim Dimosia Tileorasi (DT) and then later by the New Hellenic Radio, Internet and Television (NERIT) broadcaster.
-Following the victory of the Syriza party at the January 2015 Greek legislative election, the Hellenic Parliament re-instated ERT as the public Greek broadcaster by the renaming of NERIT as ERT, which began broadcasting in June 2015.
-The Greek broadcaster has used various methods to select the Greek entry in the past, such as internal selections and televised national finals to choose the performer, song or both to compete at Eurovision.
-The Greek artist and song in 2018 was selected via an internal selection.
+As part of its duties as participating broadcaster, the Hellenic Broadcasting Corporation (ERT) organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+ERT's predecessor, the National Radio Television Foundation (EIRT), debuted in the contest in 1974 and then ERT participated from 1975 until 2013, when it was shut down by a government directive and replaced firstly with the interim Dimosia Tileorasi (DT) and then later by the New Hellenic Radio, Internet and Television (NERIT) broadcaster.
+Following the victory of the Syriza party at the January 2015 Greek legislative election, the Hellenic Parliament renamed NERIT to ERT that June.
+The Greek broadcaster has used various methods to select its entry in the past, such as internal selections and televised national finals to choose the performer, song or both to compete at Eurovision.
+The Greek artist and song in 2018 were selected via an internal selection.

 Before Eurovision

 Internal selection

 On 3 January 2019, the ERT announced that they would be selecting their act and song internally.
-An eight-member artistic committee was involved with the selection of the entrant and consisted of chairman, music composer and ERT board member Dimitris Papadimitriou, journalist Fotis Apergis, ERT Director of International Relations Maria Koufopoulou, ERT Head of European and International Affairs Sofia Dranidou, and music producers Petros Adam and Yiannis Petridis.
+An eight-member artistic committee was involved with the selection of the entrant and consisted of chairman, music composer and ERT board member Dimitris Papadimitriou; journalist Fotis Apergis; ERT Director of International Relations Maria Koufopoulou; ERT Head of European and International Affairs Sofia Dranidou; and music producers Petros Adam and Yiannis Petridis.
 Their selection of Greek-Canadian singer Katerine Duska as the Greek representative for the 2019 contest was confirmed by ERT on 14 February.
-Her song "Better Love", was then presented on 6 March through a special event held at the Athens Concert Hall.
+Her song "Better Love" was then presented on 6 March through a special event held at the Athens Concert Hall.
 The official music video, filmed in Athens and directed by Efi Gousi, was also screened at the event.
 "Better Love" was written by Duska herself together with Leon of Athens, David Sneddon and Phil Cook.
 In regards to the song, Duska stated: "I wanted to write a song that would sound like an invitation, feel like an embrace.
 A tender song with a fighting spirit about a word we profusely use, but rarely actually mean.
 It really is the way to love, whomever you love."

 Promotion

 In addition to releasing a music video for "Better Love", Duska made several appearances across Europe to specifically promote the song as the Greek Eurovision entry.
-On 6 April, Duska performed during the Eurovision in Concert event which was held at the AFAS Live venue in Amsterdam, Netherlands and hosted by Cornald Maas and Marlayne.
-She also performed during the Eurovision Pre-Party Madrid event on 21 April which was held at the Sala La Riviera venue in Madrid, Spain and hosted by Tony Aguilar and Julia Varela.
+On 6 April, Duska performed during the Eurovision in Concert event which was held at the AFAS Live venue in Amsterdam and hosted by Cornald Maas and Marlayne.
+She also performed during the Eurovision Pre-Party Madrid event on 21 April which was held at the Sala La Riviera venue in Madrid and hosted by Tony Aguilar and Julia Varela.